 The EES will provide a thorough and transparent process through which the project's potential social, economic and environmental impacts and their proposed measures can be rigorously assessed.

 The Department of Environment, Land, Water and Planning has convened a Technical Reference Group with representatives from relevant authorities to provide guidance and assistance for the preparation of the EES.

 The EES will also be guided by consultation with local residents, councils and industry.
-This will continue on from community engagement by Transurban to date.
+This will continue on from community engagement by Transurban and the Government to date.

 Community consultation on the project's concept design was carried out in April and May where local residents were given the opportunity to talk to the project team and have their say, at seven community information sessions and online, on the length and location of the two tunnel entrances, and how the Western Distributor connects to Hyde Street, CityLink and the western edge of the CBD.

 The feedback from this round of consultation will be used to continue to refine the design ahead of Request for Tender

 Three consortia have been shortlisted to tender for the design and construction of the Western Distributor.

 The reference design and any innovative solutions from the tenderers will be assessed, and people will be given further opportunities to have their say, through the EES which will be on public exhibition in early 2017.There is more information on the project website about the latest updates and how you can find out more or get involved www.westerndistributorproject.vic.gov.au.